 - People – Charitable giving, diversity & inclusion, health & well-being

 - Products – Animal welfare, responsible sourcing, human rights

 - Planet – Sustainable agriculture, energy, waste

-Already making a significant impact, Sysco has donated 6.3 million meals and contributed $4.7 million to enhance nourishment programs across the U.S., increased the number of organic produce by 38 items, and diverted 65% of solids and food waste from landfills, and many others.
-For a complete view of their animal welfare, sustainable agriculture, responsible sourcing, food safety, energy, diversity & inclusion, health & well-being, charitable giving, human rights and waste initiatives, take a look at their 2018 Corporate Social Responsibility Report.
+Already making a significant impact, Sysco has donated 6.3 million meals and contributed $4.7 million to enhance nourishment programs across the U.S. They increased the number of organic produce by 38 items, and diverted 65% of solids and food waste from landfills, and many others.
+For a complete view of their animal welfare, sustainable agriculture, responsible sourcing, food safety, energy, diversity & inclusion, health & well-being, charitable giving, human rights, and waste initiatives, take a look at their 2018 Corporate Social Responsibility Report.